d-e-e-p/cpp-fstring/README.rst

 `fstr.h <src/cpp_fstring/include/fstr.h>`__ contains helper routines needed to stringify enums and classes.
 An example of using cpp-fstring in cmake environment is at `cpp-fstring-examples <https://github.com/d-e-e-p/cpp-fstring-examples>`__

-There are 2 dependencies to install. fmt using one of:
+There are 2 dependencies: fmt and libclang. to install fmt use something like:

 .. code-block:: sh